mfem/mfem/CONTRIBUTING.md

 #### Getting started (GitHub)
 Before you can start, you need a GitHub account, here are a few suggestions:
   + Create the account at: github.com/join.
-  + For easy identification, please add your name and maybe a picture of you at: https://github.com/settings/profile.
+  + For easy identification, please add your full name and maybe a picture of you at: https://github.com/settings/profile.
   + To receive notification, set a primary email at: https://github.com/settings/emails.
   + For password-less pull/push over SSH, add your SSH keys at: https://github.com/settings/keys.